AutoDB/AutoDB/Documentation/Backlog.md

 # AutoDB Swift

 SQL
-	- update hook when having fetch-lists in AutoRelation (as in RelationQuery)
+	- update hook when having fetch-lists in ManyRelation (as in RelationQuery)
 	- remember our types for faster encoding of classes and performing queries.
 	- test all types